Jzou44/CASIA_Handwriting_Recognition/README.md

 run model with command 'python Model_1_softmax_only.py'

-3 differnt model is provided.
+3 different model is provided.

 Model_3_softmax_plus_Variance is designed by myself.